-Always try to make your decisions based on logic instead of emotion; it will serve you better, especially with investments.
-Hopefully, you find the information helpful in the rest of this article to lead you in the right direction moving forward.
+Always make your decisions based on logic instead of emotion; it will serve you better, especially with investments.
+Hopefully, you will find the information helpful in the rest of this article to lead you in the right direction moving forward.

 What caused the crash